DavesCodeMusings/oled-bitmapper/README.md

 It's really simple:

-1. Download oled-bitmapper.html to your PC.
+1. Download [oled-bitmapper.html](https://github.com/DavesCodeMusings/oled-bitmapper/blob/main/oled_bitmapper.html) to your PC.
 2. Run it in a browser.
-3. Start clicking.
+3. Start clicking pixels.
 4. Copy the array definition to your project source code.

 ## Can I see it?